Foreign Withholding Tax Leakage and ETF Performance Implications

 The reclaim process can be fraught with administration, back-and-forth with foreign tax authorities, and often requires knowledge of local tax legislature and fiscal representation within certain foreign markets.
 As a result, recoveries are often filed incorrectly or incompletely and rejected by the tax authority.

-Furthermore, the method by which ETFs can fully reduce their WHT rate down to 0% is via ECJ claims.
+Furthermore, the method by which ETFs can fully reduce their foreign withholding tax rate down to 0% is via ECJ claims.
 ECJ claims are complex claims based on legal precedent and require detailed comparability analyses.
 Therefore, when ECJ claims are not filed, or filed incorrectly, investors can miss out on millions in dividend income.

 A practical example